sathishc/amplify-videokyc-workshop/workshop-content/content/120_deploying/10_deploying.md

 +++
-title = "Deploying our app to S3" chapter = false weight = 120
+title = "Deploying our app to Amplify" chapter = false weight = 120
 +++